In-Person BYS Peer Tutoring for the 2021-2022 school year will resume the week of September 13th.

 BYS Peer Tutoring is a free program designed to support students of all ages to become engaged, confident and capable learners.
 It also offers an opportunity for our high school tutors to experience community engagement through volunteerism and service.
 All tutors receive community service hours.

 Peer Tutoring is available to all students, K – 12.
-Tutoring ordinarily takes place at BYS by appointment Monday-Thursday after school.
-Due to the COVID-19 pandemic, we are starting the 2020-21 school year with virtual tutoring only.
-Tutors will work with students over a video platform such as Zoom or FaceTime at a time that is mutually convenient to both.
+Tutoring takes place at BYS by appointment Monday-Thursday after school.
+In the 2021-22 school year we will resume in-person tutoring.

 Small tutoring groups of the same high school subject and level (ie Algebra II) are capped at 3 students to one tutor.
 If the student being tutored is younger than high school age, tutoring will be provided on a one-to-one student to tutor ratio.
 Students generally receive tutoring on an ongoing, weekly basis, but one-time sessions can sometimes be accommodated as can bi-weekly sessions.

-If you have questions, please email Brittany at [email protected].
+If you have questions, please email Mara at [email protected].

 In order to get the most out of tutoring, you will be asked to take the lead and come prepared for each session with the necessary tools: textbook, Chromebook, homework assignment, test-prep, and knowing which areas you want to focus on.
 The tutor will be most helpful when they understand your needs.
 Ask questions!